Dog Food Ingredients

 by Barbara J. Andrews TheDogPlace Publisher

-Ingredients labeled as "meat meal" on the pet food label may contain the discarded bodies from veterinary practices in Missouri and elsewhere.
+Pet food ingredients labeled as "meat meal" may contain the discarded bodies from veterinary practices in Missouri and elsewhere.

 It gets worse.
 FDA won’t make them take

 those pet foods and the gruesome ingredients they contain off the market.

 Dog owners have no way to know which foods contain the lethal drugs!

 The KMOV website ran a poll on whether or not the FDA should reveal the names of the pet food companies that tested positive for ingredients such as animal remains and dangerous drugs.
 The response was overwhelmingly "YES!"
 That’s a no-brainer so if you have a dog that died unexpectedly or becomes mysteriously ill you may want to do "drug testing."

 Update: Pet Food Lawsuit filed May 2007